Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

-where the subscripts $p$ and $n$ denote proton and neutron, respectively, $Z$ is the target charge, $N = A-Z$, and the spectral function $P(\m{k},E)$, yielding the probability of removing a nucleon with momentum $\m{k}$ from the target ground state leaving the residual system with excitation energy $E$, is defined as\footnote{In deriving Eq. \eqref{tens:IA} we have made the assumption, largely justified in isoscalar nuclei, that the proton and neutron spectral functions be identical.} \cite{PKE,LDA}
+where $Z$ is the target charge, and the spectral function $P(\m{k},E)$, yielding the probability of removing a nucleon with momentum $\m{k}$ from the target ground state leaving the residual system with excitation energy $E$, is defined as\footnote{In deriving Eq. \eqref{tens:IA} we have made the assumption, largely justified in isoscalar nuclei, that the proton and neutron spectral functions be identical.} \cite{PKE,LDA}